SzLeaves/hadoop_dockerfile/readme.md

 This process need network, It takes about 10 minutes.
 After the build is successful, script will login hadoop master node automatically.

-In the container, run `init.sh` to initialize cluster (This script will start cluster automatically). **No recommend** run this script twice.
+In the container, you can run `init.sh` to initialize cluster (This script will start cluster automatically)
+**No recommend** run this script twice.

 After initialize, you can run `start.sh` to start cluster and `stop.sh` to stop cluster.